727800350/note/latex/computer/protocol.md

  it's 15 bytes, it has only one byte of Ethernet payload, which is too small for an IP header.
-The length of the captured data is given in the "caplen" field in the "struct pcap_pkthdr"; it might be less than the length of the packet, if you're capturing with a snapshot length other than a value >= the maximum packet size.
+The length of the captured data is given in the "caplen" field in the "struct pcap_pkthdr"; it might be less than the length of the packet, if you are capturing with a snapshot length other than a value >= the maximum packet size.
  <end of response>